peng-huang-ch/awesome-docker-compose/README.md

 ### Monitoring/Tracing/Logging

-- [dockotlp](https://github.com/peng-huang-ch/dockotlp) - A monitoring and Otel solution.
+- [dockotlp](https://github.com/peng-huang-ch/dockotlp) - A monitoring and Otel solution for Docker hosts and containers with Prometheus, Grafana, Loki, Promtail, Tempo and alerting with AlertManager.
 - [dockprom](https://github.com/stefanprodan/dockprom) - A monitoring solution for Docker hosts and containers with Prometheus, Grafana, cAdvisor, NodeExporter and alerting with AlertManager.
 - [docker-elk](./docker-elk/README.md) - Elastic stack (ELK) on Docker
 - [graylog](./graylog/README.md) - Graylog is a leading centralized log management solution built to open standards for capturing, storing, and enabling real-time analysis of terabytes of machine data.